Reckitt price hikes drive better than expected sales growth - NewsBreak

 Reckitt price hikes drive better than expected sales growth

-LONDON (Reuters) -Reckitt Benckiser Group beat first-quarter sales expectations on Friday, having increased prices to offset soaring raw material costs and flat volumes.
+LONDON, April 29 (Reuters) - Reckitt Benckiser Group (RKT.L) beat first-quarter sales expectations on Friday, having increased prices to offset soaring raw material costs and flat volumes.

 "The input environment remains highly volatile and unpredictable," Reckitt said.
 "It has become more adverse since our last market update in February due to the ongoing war in Ukraine."